brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 This is a developmental mouse brain atlas using version 2 of the commonly used Allen Common Coordinate Framework.
 The template is based on 528 Nissl-stained coronal slices from the mouse specimen used in the Allen Reference Atlas.
 The annotations contain the developmental taxonomy of mouse brain structures as given in the Allen Developing Mouse Brain atlas.
-This atlas was packaged from archived data from the Allen Institute for Brain Science.
+Note that the additional reference is averaged based on serial two-photon tomography, and is misaligned with the original Nissl template.

 Available versions:
 * `ccfv2_dev_mouse_25um`